The Fermentation Science master’s program at MTSU, a concentration in Professional

 - submit official transcripts from all collegiate institutions attended;

 - submit an official Graduate Record Examination (GRE) report.
-A composite GRE score of 286 is expected for consideration for unconditional admission.
+A composite GRE score of 286 is expected.

-The Master of Science in Professional Science with a concentration in Fermentation Science requires completion of a minimum of 37 semester hours.
+The Master of Science in Professional Science with a concentration in Fermentation Science requires completion of 37 semester hours.

 Curriculum: Professional Science, Fermentation Science

 The following illustrates the minimum coursework requirements.